-I’m sure most Port Elizabethans who grew up here would have played in the playpark at St George’s Park at one stage or another as a kid and would remember the oxen and wagon.
+I'm sure most Port Elizabethans who grew up here would have played in the playpark at St George's Park at one stage or another as a kid and would remember the oxen and wagon.
 I remember playing on it and so do my kids.
-After taking a walk around Art in the Park on Sunday, Miggie couldn’t wait to hop on just for the fun of it.
+After taking a walk around Art in the Park on Sunday, … Continue reading St George’s Park Ox wagon

 Did you know that the Port Elizabeth Lawn Tennis Club in St Georges Park was founded on 1 September 1879, making it the oldest active tennis club in South Africa?
 The club hosted the first South African Lawn Tennis Championship in 1891 and today the club is still situated on its original site.